WalkFund

 AI Savings Assistant (Personalized Help) — Lifestyle Value

-The sketch quickly visualized how WalkFund could unify trust, micro-saving, and lifestyle motivation.
-These explorations helped shape the core features.
+The sketch quickly visualized explorations and helped shape the core features.

-Then, I mapped journey to illustrate how WalkFund’s core features work together and why the MVP set effectively supports both finance-driven and lifestyle-driven users.
+Here is the journey to illustrate how WalkFund’s core features work together and support two groups of users.

 Tests and Iterations